bikaylee/Portfolio/index.md

                 Team: Individual Work
             </p>
             <p>
                 This is an e-commerce movie shopping website(Not really selling things).
-The website contains separate logins for users and bployees.
+The website contains separate logins for users and employees.
 If users want to check out a movie, then the user must login first.
-The bployee dashboard is for adding more movies and stars into the database, and also the metadata of the database structure.
+The employee dashboard is for adding more movies and stars into the database, and also the metadata of the database structure.
             </p>
             <p>
-                The backend is written in <b>Java Servlet</b>, and the frontend is using <b>Javascript, HTML, CSS, and ajax</b> that's for calling the backend api.
+                The backend is written in <b>Java Servlet</b>, and the frontend is using <b>Javascript, HTML, CSS, and ajax</b> that's for calling the backend API.
 The database server used is <b>MySQL</b> and it's hosted in an AWS ec2 instance.
 The whole project is deployed on the <b>Tomcat</b> servers in both master and slave instances.
 For security reasons, <b>reCAPTCHA</b> is set up to prevent bots from checking out the products and <b>HTTPS</b> is enforced.
 For scalability, <b>Master/Slave replication, load balancer, and connection pooling</b> were used to increase the performance of the website.
             </p>
             <p>
                 Website: